TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Supports **hover details** with performance metrics and job info.
 - Can integrate a **small trend sparkline** for cycle time or load.

-**Why it matters:**
-This component provides a quick, real-time snapshot of a machine’s activity and health.
-It helps operators monitor status at a glance and allows supervisors to see multiple machines’ conditions in a consistent visual format, improving situational awareness across the shop floor.

 ---